vkhazin/restfulapi-courseware/README.md

 * RESTful API is an application program interface that uses HTTP/S requests to GET, PUT, POST and DELETE data
 * RESTful API is based on representational state transfer technology, an architectural style and approach to communications used in web services
-* REST Web services systems are used to access and manipulate textual representations of Web resources
+* REST Web services systems are used to access and alter textual representations of Web resources
-* RESTful web services are uniform and interoperable contrasted to language or platform specific API's
+* RESTful web services are uniform and interoperable in contrast to language or platform specific API's
 * RESTful web service are often enough associated with Micro-Services architecture
 * RESTful architecture aims at breaking down monolithic application to series of individually deployed and loosely coupled components
 * RESTful services programming languages and frameworks